arik31/CV-HW/README.md

 ## Q3

-Here I've tried Non-Local Means Denoising, and got interesting result, but I wanted something better.
+Here I've tried Non-Local Means Denoising and got interesting result, but I wanted something better.
 So I've used a combination of deblur-GAN and swin2sr:
-I've downscaled the image X4, fed it to the DeblurGAN & gave the result to the Swin2SR to upscale it back.
+1. Downscale the input X4
+2. Use DeblureGAN on the small image
+3. Use Swin2SR to upscale it back
 The code support both implementations.
-The default is DeblurGAN + Swin2SR.
-To use FastNlMeansDenoisingColored, run with --classic-cv flag
+The default is DeblurGAN + Swi2SR.
+To use Non-Local Means, run with --classic-cv flag
 ### DeblurGAN + Swin2SR
 <img src="readme_images/deblur_small_Swin2SR.png">